How to Choose a Realtor to Sell Your Home

 • Compared strategies

-• Evaluated the criteria that matter most.
+• Evaluated the criteria that matters.

 If one agent clearly stands out, trust the process that got you here.